Skip to main content

 SAOC Student Plan

-• Online courses that require virtual attendance on specific days and times are indicated with the location identified as “OLDS MOODLE.”
+• Online courses that require virtual attendance on specific days and times are indicated in the weekly schedule with the location identified as “OLDS MOODLE.”

-Note: Instructors will be available to support students in all classes whether the course is scheduled or unscheduled.
+Please note that instructors will be available to support students in all classes whether the course is scheduled or unscheduled.

 Parking on Campus

-Order your ID Card
+Student ID Card

 Add, Drop, and Withdrawal

-Orientation & Welcome Week
+Orientation Day & Welcome Week Information

 We’ve created a schedule to help you maximize your time, avoid long lineups and help you through your first day on your campus.